Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/OnDemandSlicing/README.md

 * *launcher.sh* is a sh script to automatically instantiate the controller and build the network

-* the *sh_scripts* contains the sh scrpts to build slices over the network
+* the *sh_scripts* folder contains the sh scrpts to build slices over the network